 40 Years ago, having a computer at home was just a Hollywood stuff, but now it is possible to see a robot in every home in near future.
-Here in this article, we guide you step by step on how to make your own tiny dancing spider robot , all from the material you can get from your junkyard.
+Here in this article, we guide you step by step on how to make your own robot from recycled materials , all from the material you can get from your junkyard.

 - A Matchbox